 Yes, you’ll still find some of Orlando’s best antiques and vintage merchandise, including 1618 Something Different, Rock ‘n’ Roll Heaven and Blackbird Vintage Music.
 But it also has much for those with modern tastes at jewelers, gift shops and clothiers, as well as fitness and beauty providers.

 One of Orlando’s oldest neighborhoods, Audubon Park is approximately 15 minutes from downtown Orlando.
 Although this area is adjacent to the Orlando Fashion Square mall, its real retail winner is East End Market.

 Here, you can stock up on handmade goods and artisanal foods, including desserts, cheeses, breads and meats, while taking advantage of numerous service providers.
+Locals particularly adore the oversized cookies and decadent cakes at Gideon’s Bakehouse, to the point where the shop opened at second location at Disney Springs®!
 You’ll find more great shopping up and down Audubon Park’s main strip, Corrine Drive.